-To post your event, contact Janet ([email protected]) and she will add it for you.
+To post your event, contact Jeff (click name for email) and he will add it for you.

 PLEASE NOTE: INCLUDE AN EMAIL ADDRESS IN THE BODY OF THE TEXT